 PG 808 Independent Readings.
 Special or advanced reading in areas not covered by regular courses in the curriculum.
-The topic covered is indicated in studentís transcript.
-May be repeated for credit if a new topic is chosen.
+May be repeated for credit if a new area is chosen.
 Prerequisite: Permission of instructor.
 (Variable credit)

 PG 810 Physiological Psychology.
 An overview of the major theories, issues, data and research methodologies of physiological psychology.